Gaston de Chasseloup-Laubat: Biography

 Born in Paris, he was the son of Prosper, Marquis of Chasseloup-Laubat, minister of the Navy under Napoleon III, and the American Marie-Louise Pilié.

+In 1897 he won the Marseille-La Turbie long-distance race with a steam vehicle built by Trépardoux & Cie, predecessor of De Dion-Bouton.
+This was the only major city-to-city event won by a steam car.

-He is known for setting the first recognised automobile land speed record on 18 December 1898, in Achères, Yvelines, using a Jeantaud electric car.
+On 18 December 1898 he set the first recognised automobile land speed record at Achères, Yvelines, driving a Jeantaud electric car.
 The record was set as part of a competition organised by the French automobile magazine La France Automobile.
 He completed a single flying 1 km run in 57 seconds to give an average speed of 63.13 km/h.

 He further improved this record to 66.65 km/h one month later on 17 January 1899, also at Achères, in the first of a series of record setting duels with Camille Jenatzy.
 Ten days later Jenatzy managed to break this record with a speed of 80.35 km/h, although it would revert to de Chasseloup-Laubat on 4 March 1899, when he increased it to 92.69 km/h.
 Jenatzy finally took the record on 29 April 1899, with the first run to exceed 100 km/h with an average speed of 105 km/h, a record that was to last three years.

-Chasseloup-Laubat managed to win the Marseille-La Turbie long-distance race in 1897 with a steam vehicle built by Trépardoux & Cie, predecessor of De Dion-Bouton.
-This was the only major city-to-city event won by a steam car.

 The Count died in Le Cannet, near Cannes, aged 37, after a two-year long illness.